 - Promote consistent approaches and improved knowledge, skills and capabilities for managing health and safety hazards and risks.

-- Develop nationally consistent explosives regulation.
+- Finalise the development of nationally consistent explosives regulation.

 - Cooperate and share information, expertise and experience with international organisations.